Isabella Burns: Association with Robert Burns

 Whilst at Mount Oliphant or Lochlea Farm Robert wrote a story, The Marriage of Robin Redbreast and the Wren, for his young siblings which Isabella remembered and told to Dr Chambers in 1850/51.
-The story was published in Chamber's Nursery Rhymes of Scotland.
+The story was published in Chambers's Nursery Rhymes of Scotland.

 Isabella recalled that her youngest brother John died in 1783 and was buried at Kirk Alloway.
 It was said that when she was buried at the kirk the gravedigger exposed the bones of both her father and John.
 The Mauchline Kirk records however state that he died in 1785 and was buried in the Mauchline kirkyard.

 On 10 June 1844 Isabella, now living in Ayrshire, was part of a family reunion in which her nephews Robert, William Nicol Burns and James Glencairn Burns met together on the banks of the Doon in what was a great public event with at least eighty thousand in attendance.

 A jotting-book used to record simple transactions by William Burness also had records by Robert and Isabella was in the habit of cutting out sections of the jotter for souvenir hunters who visited her at her Belleisle home.
 She had inherited this from her mother of whom she recorded "My mother kept all she had of her father's writing with great care, she so venerated him as the best man she ever knew."
 The last remaining signature was sent to the New York Burns Club for the Burns Centenary in 1859 after a very special request.

 She recalled that Robert never gained any proficiency with the fiddle or the German flute.

 Robert Chambers donated the £300 profits from his 1851 four volume book The Life and Works of Robert Burns to Isabella's two daughters in order to secure their future financial security.

 In 1891 Robert Burns Begg, Isabella's grandson, privately published for the family a Memoir of Isobel Burns, signed and numbered by him.
 In 1894 this was reprinted for general circulation.
 It is not clear why her name was shortened to 'Isobel' as she signed her letters 'Isabella', however her family knew her as 'Isbal'.
 The book was dedicated to his father and namesake, Robert Burns Begg.

-In 1843 David Octavius Hill photographed her when she was seventy-two, the only one of Robert Burns' siblings to be so.
+In 1843 David Octavius Hill photographed her, when she was seventy-two.
+She was the only one of Robert Burns's siblings to be photographed.

-At the age of seventy-seven a life-size half portrait of Isabella was painted in oil by William Taylor of Ayr, another having been painted earlier by William Bonnar of Edinburgh.
+William Taylor of Ayr painted a life-size half portrait of Isabella when she was seventy-seven a life-size half portrait of Isabella; another portrait had been painted earlier by William Bonnar of Edinburgh.

 One time Confederate President Jefferson Davis visited Alloway and the Misses Begg invited him to tea.
 Upon arrival he found that they had put up his portrait in their cottage.